 - Blossoms quickly shed petals, leaving tufts of white stamens tipped with pale yellow anthers.

 Fruit generally ripens in sum- mer and fall, but some selections ripen fruit nearly year-round.
 Each guava weighs up to a pound and may be round, oval, or pear-shaped.
 Skin is usually yellow; flesh may be white, yellow, pink, or red and often contains small seeds (fully edible in most selections).
 Fruit is rich in potassium, vitamin A, and vitamin Cin fact, the fruit of some selections has five times the vitamin C of an orange.
 Trees are self-fruitful but bear more heavily if cross-pollinated with another selection.
 Fruit ripens better on the tree but can be picked green and ripened at room temperature; when ready to eat, it emits a sweet, pungent odor and is soft to the touch.

 Recommended selections include these five:

 - Large, round fruit with pale yellow skin and juicy, sweet, delicious white flesh.
-Very productive.